Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Results

-The specificity of the attack was further confirmed by a cross-poisoning control experiment (\textbf{Figure 4-B}).
-When all BRCT domain labels were flipped, the BRCT AUROC collapsed to 0.415 while the RING AUROC declined to 0.791.
-Conversely, when all RING domain labels were flipped, the RING AUROC declined to 0.649 while the BRCT AUROC declined to 0.789.
-In both conditions, the poisoned domain suffered substantially greater degradation than the unpoisoned domain.
-The lower severity of RING degradation (AUROC 0.649) relative to BRCT degradation (AUROC 0.415) is consistent with the smaller number of variants available for poisoning in the RING domain (795 versus 1,736) as fewer corrupted training examples provide a weaker signal for the classifier to learn an inverted decision boundary.

-The variant-level predictions (\textbf{Figure 4-C,D}) illustrate the clinical consequences of the attack.
+The variant-level predictions illustrate the clinical consequences of the attack (\textbf{Supplementary Figure 4A,B}).
 Under the clean baseline, the classifier produces a clear bimodal distribution of predicted LOF probabilities across all domains.
 The functional variants (positive SGE scores) cluster near $P(\mathrm{LOF})\approx 0.0$, while loss-of-function variants (negative SGE scores) cluster near $P(\mathrm{LOF})\approx 1.0$.
 Under 100\% BRCT poisoning, the BRCT domain variants collapse into a diffuse, unimodal cloud centered near $P(\mathrm{LOF})\approx 0.3$--$0.4$, with complete loss of the bimodal separation that underpins accurate clinical variant interpretation.
-The BRCT LOF variants, which represent the most clinically consequential class, are no longer assigned high predicted probabilities, and would therefore not be flagged for clinical follow-up.
-Meanwhile, RING domain and other variants retain substantial, though slightly attenuated, discriminative structure.
+The BRCT LOF variants, which represent the most clinically consequential class, are no longer assigned high predicted probabilities and would therefore not be flagged for clinical follow-up, whereas RING domain and other variants retain substantial, though slightly attenuated, discriminative structure.
 These results demonstrate that targeted label corruption in a training dataset can produce selective, clinically meaningful degradation of variant interpretation that is difficult to detect through standard aggregate evaluation metrics.